jonnonz1/nz-statute-book/acts/public/2024/local-government-water-services-preliminary-arrangements-act-2024.md

   (a) to set out consultation and decision-making requirements, in place of certain consultation and decision-making requirements set out in the LGA2002 (the alternative requirements), that territorial authorities—
-    (i) may use when establishing, joining, or amending— (A) a water services council-controlled organisation (or are deciding whether or not to do so); or (B) a joint local government arrangement under section 137 of the LGA2002 (or are deciding whether or not to do so); and
+    (i) may use when establishing, joining, or amending— (A) a water services council-controlled organisation (or are deciding whether or not to do so); or (B) a joint water service provider arrangement under section 26 of the Local Government (Water Services) Act 2025 (or are deciding whether or not to do so); and
     (ii) must use when consulting or making decisions in relation to an anticipated or proposed model or arrangement for delivering water services; and
     (iii) must use if they decide to consult on a part of a water services delivery plan other than a model or arrangement described in subparagraph (ii); and
   (b) to give territorial authorities greater flexibility in relation to WSCCOs, water services delivery plans, and joint local government arrangements by setting out additional powers to, or exemptions from, specific provisions in the LGA2002 (see sections 65 to 68).